 - For additional taste, add lemons, limes or cucumbers to water or drink unsweetened carbonated water.

 - Eat fresh fruit for dessert instead of cakes, cookies or pastries.

 - Buy foods with little-to-no added sugars, including unsweetened applesauce or unsweetened whole-grain cereals.

 - Instead of salt, use herbs and spices to season foods.

 - Do not add salt when cooking pasta, rice and vegetables.

-- Read the Nutrition Facts Panel to compare the sodium content of high-sodium foods such as pre-made foods, frozen meals, bread, canned soups and vegetables.
+- Read the Nutrition Facts label to compare the sodium content of high-sodium foods such as pre-made foods, frozen meals, bread, canned soups and vegetables.

 For more information on healthful changes you can make to your eating plan, consult a registered dietitian nutritionist in your area.